HyperKat/ws-navigator_0.5/README.md

         Add a menu item, name should contains login!!! examplenames(Hello login / my login / my_login / xyz.login?zyx)

-        Notice, it's necessary to activate the mod_login modul and tell it a position in template!!!
+        Notice, it's necessary to activate the mod_login modul, it don't need a position, the ws-navigator load the mod_login modul by it self!!!

   9. Have fun and tell me bugs and features for future